sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 The template has default tabs in the listing creation wizard for both bookings and purchases.
-The first of those tabs, “Details” shows the attributes you have configured for your marketplace listings in Flex Console.
+The first of those tabs, “Details” shows the attributes you have configured for your marketplace listings in Sharetribe Console.
 However, you can also add custom tabs to the listing creation flow.

 ![Bike creation wizard](./biketribe-listing-details.png)